Location

 25.765454

-The Promenade features bike and pedestrian paths with social interaction spaces such as dedicated game tables and a 50-foot communal dining table.
-Inter Stage offers a plaza-style performance area with casual seating for people-watching.
+The Promenade is situated between SW 8th Street and the Brickell Metrorail station, featuring bike and pedestrian paths with social interaction spaces such as dedicated game tables and a 50-foot communal dining table.
+Within the Promenade, Inter Stage hosts cultural and recreational performances and events.

 Between SW 8th and SW 10th Street